Goodwill Industries of Denver: Career Development Services (CDS)

 Goodwill Industries of Denver: Community Employment and Day Programs

 Evaluation Dates: January 2010 – On-going

-Goodwill Denver Community Employment serves adults with qualifying intellectual and development differences.
-They provide supported work activities aligned with individual development, training, and holistic case management.
-They develop career and life skills, self-understanding and confidence, and expressive and communication skills.
+Goodwill Denver Community Employment and Day Programs serves adults with intellectual and development disabilities by providing supported work activities aligned with individual development, training, and holistic case management.
+The program strives to ensure that program participants develop career and life skills, self-understanding and confidence, and expressive and communication skills.

 Evaluation Dates: January 2008 – On-going

 Goodwill Denver Youth Services provides students with classroom instruction, one-to-one mentoring, and case management to support their ability to achieve their career goals, develop workforce readiness skills, and experience school success.

 The evaluation of Goodwill Denver Youth Services seeks to address three questions:

 - How does Goodwill participation impact students’ school success?